Augmented RBMLE-UCB Approach for Adaptive Control of Linear Quadratic Systems: Abstract

 \section{Abstract}

-We consider the problem of controlling a stochastic linear system with quadratic costs, when its system parameters are not known to the agent -- called the adaptive LQG control problem.
-We re-examine an approach called ``Reward-Biased Maximum Likelihood Estimate" (RBMLE) \cite{kumar1982new} that was proposed more than forty years ago, and which predates the ``Upper Confidence Bound" (UCB) method as well as the definition of ``regret" \cite{lai_85}.
-It simply added a term favoring parameters with larger rewards to the estimation criterion.
-We propose an augmented approach that combines the penalty of the RBMLE method with the constraint of the UCB method \cite{abbasi_11}, uniting the two approaches to optimization in the face of uncertainty.
-We first establish that theoretically this method retains $\mathcal{O}(\sqrt{T})$ regret, the best known so far.
-We show through a comprehensive simulation study that this augmented RBMLE method considerably outperforms the UCB and Thompson sampling approaches, with a regret that is typically less than 50\% of the better of their regrets.
-The simulation study includes all examples from earlier papers as well as a large collection of randomly generated systems.
+We consider the problem of controlling an unknown stochastic linear system with quadratic costs -- called the adaptive LQ control problem.
+We re-examine an approach called ``Reward-Biased Maximum Likelihood Estimate'' (RBMLE) \cite{kumar1982new} that was proposed more than forty years ago, and which predates the ``Upper Confidence Bound'' (UCB) method as well as the definition of ``regret'' for bandit problems \cite{lai1985asymptotically}.
+It simply added a term favoring parameters with larger rewards to the criterion for parameter estimation.
+We show how the RBMLE and UCB methods can be reconciled, and thereby propose an Augmented RBMLE-UCB algorithm that combines the penalty of the RBMLE method with the constraints of the UCB method \cite{abbasi_11}, uniting the two approaches to optimism in the face of uncertainty.
+We establish that theoretically, this method retains $\Tilde{\mathcal{O}}(\sqrt{T})$ regret, the best known so far.
+We further compare the empirical performance of the proposed Augmented RBMLE-UCB and the standard RBMLE (without the augmentation) with UCB, Thompson Sampling, Input Perturbation, Randomized Certainty Equivalence and StabL on many real-world examples including flight control of Boeing 747 and Unmanned Aerial Vehicle.
+We perform extensive simulation studies showing that the Augmented RBMLE consistently outperforms UCB, Thompson Sampling and StabL by a huge margin, while it is marginally better than Input Perturbation and moderately better than Randomized Certainty Equivalence.